 “I wrote this character with him in mind,” Russell told Entertainment Weekly.
 Three Kings was Jonze’s first major film role, and as Private Vig, he had to employ a Southern accent.
 Russell practiced with Jonze to see if he could pull it off for the movie.
 “All last summer when Spike was shooting Malkovich we would speak on the phone in Southern accents because I wanted to see if he could do it—because it would really ruin our friendship if he tried and it didn’t work out.”
 After Warner Bros. approved the casting, Jonze was in.
 “I like the chaos that a non-actor brings to the set,” Russell said.
 “He has a level of realism because he hasn’t been through it before, and he really shakes things up.”

-More than a decade before he won an Oscar for Russell’s The Fighter, Bale auditioned for the role of Private Vig.
-“Well, I won’t go into it, but I auditioned for Three Kings and it didn't go very well for me,” Bale admitted in an interview with Charlie Rose.
+More than a decade before he won an Oscar for Russell’s The Fighter, Christian Bale auditioned for the role of Private Vig.
+“Well, I won’t go into it, but I auditioned for Three Kings and it didn't go very well for me,” Bale said.
 Russell, who was also on the show, joked, “The world is filled with actors who have audition stories."

 During filming, Nora Dunn—who plays TV reporter Adriana Cruz—heckled Clooney.
 “I was like, ‘You watch it because I’ll hit you.
 I’m not scared of hitting women,’” Clooney told Entertainment Weekly.
 After she yelled for him to bring it on, he attached an apple to a car antenna and catapulted it in her direction, where it hit her in the forehead.
 “There were 300 troops in the scene, and I ran around getting high-fives from everybody,” he said.
 But Dunn wasn’t so celebratory.
 “He almost knocked me out,” she said. ”He felt bad, but not that bad.”